 Fine grade amethyst points, fascinatingly translucent and boasting tantalising rich purple colour.
 The three pieces that we have photographed are individually priced so select the amethyst point that you'd like from the drop down list before proceeding to checkout.
 The details of the stone on the left is listed first followed by the one in the centre and lastly the amethyst point on the right.

-Amethyst has been a popular mineral throughout history primarily because the colour purple has long been used as a symbol of wealth and power.
+Amethyst has been a popular mineral throughout history primarily because the colour purple has long been used as a symbol of wealth, status and power.
 Some of world's finest amethyst has been set into royal jewellery collections from Ancient Egypt to the British Crown Jewels and it's a colour which is still considered to be one that's slightly more exclusive and regal.